ryanmcnally93/torquay-sunday-league/testing.md

 - The user profile page has an error of duplicate ID's, but these are within an if statement and only one will ever show.

-- The user picture had the same two alt attribbutes error, which has been fixed.
+- The user picture had the same two alt attributes error, which has been fixed.

 ##### Edit User

-- The user picture had the same two alt attribbutes error, which has been fixed.
+- The user picture had the same two alt attributes error, which has been fixed.

 ##### Rules